SenseiIssei/SF-Assistant/README.md

 ## Installation

-ShakesAutomation is a Rust application and can be built from source on Windows, macOS, or Linux.
+SF Assistant is a Rust application and can be built from source on Windows, macOS, or Linux.

 Prerequisites:
 - Rust toolchain (stable)